LNPT: Label-free Network Pruning and Training: EXPERIMENT

 For the CIFAR-10 dataset, the experimental results are shown in Table \ref{table3}.
 It can be seen that whether using VGG-16 or ResNet-56, our method can effectively reduce FLOPs and parameters, even suppressing overfitting effects and improving accuracy on certain networks.

-For the VGG-16 network, LNPT can reduce FLOPs by 67.9\%, and the pruned network still maintains high performance.90\% of the parameters were pruned, and the network's performance remained at a high level.
-In the case of the ResNet-56 network, nearly half of the network's parameters (45.2\%) were pruned, resulting in an increase of 0.24\% in the accuracy of the pruned network.
-When FLOPs are reduced by 64.1\%, the pruned network achieves an accuracy of 91.13\%, with the pruned network's parameters being only 25.9\%.
+For VGG-16, LNPT reduces FLOPs by 67.9\%, while maintaining high performance in the pruned network.
+90\% of parameters were pruned, yet network performance remained high.
+In the case of ResNet-56, almost half of parameters (45.2\%) were pruned, resulting in a 0.24\% accuracy increase.
+With a 64.1\% FLOPs reduction, the pruned network achieves 91.13\% accuracy, with pruned parameters comprising only 25.9\%.

-Table \ref{table4} presents the pruning results for different network structures on the CIFAR-100 dataset.
-Compared to CIFAR-10, CIFAR-100 has more classes (100 classes), making it more challenging and likely to lead to decreased network performance.
-However, LNPT still demonstrates good performance.
-Taking VGG16 and ResNet-56 as examples, FLOPs are reduced by 37.5\% and 43.2\%, respectively, while accuracy decreases by only 0.1\% and 0.27\%, respectively.
+Table \ref{table4} shows pruning results for various network structures on CIFAR-100 dataset.
+Compared to CIFAR-10, CIFAR-100 has more classes (100 classes), making it more challenging and likely to decrease network performance.
+However, LNPT still performs well.
+Taking VGG16 and ResNet-56 as examples, FLOPs reduce by 37.5\% and 43.2\%, respectively, with only a 0.1\% and 0.27\% decrease in accuracy.